Henrygb/Weight_Lifting/index.md

 ```

-20 observations are not sufficient to see whether the out-of-model accuracy is in fact about 99%.
-As an indication of accuracy, all 20 predictions were subsequently validated as correct.
+20 observations are not sufficient to see precisely how close the out-of-model accuracy is in fact to 100% as one error would drop the result to 95%.
+In fact, all 20 predictions were subsequently validated as correct.